yramgu/yramgu.github.io/_static/decimation/decimation.rst

 and the nyquist bandwidth is reduced to 500 Hz, which should leave us only with the 100 Hz tone.
 The resulting power spectrum is shown on plot 3.

-We can see our 100 Hz tone, but we now have an uninvited guest showing up at 300 Hz, and that tone shouldn't exist.
+We can see our 100 Hz tone, but we now have an **uninvited guest showing up at 300 Hz**, and that tone shouldn't exist.
 Now that our Nyquist bandwidth ranges from 0 to 500 Hz (1st Nyquist zone), the 2nd Nyquist zone ranges from 500 Hz to 1000 Hz and so on.
 The 700 Hz tone is in the 2nd Nyquist zone; and every even Nyquist zone will fold back flipped onto the 1st one.
 Thus our 700Hz tone is now showing up on 1000-700 = 300 Hz: